With Shoemakers of Hira Mandi

 Making Shoemakers of Hira Mandi with the shoemakers of CMA Shoes in Old Lahore and at their village outside Lahore.
 Documentary images

-As I began spending more time between India and Pakistan I became more interested to understand the working conditions of people.
-In summer in 2009 I had a month to explore and I chose the Old City.
-Round and round I went, losing myself in its labyrinth, trying to peer into the abundance of small factories but too shy to actually make contact with the workers.
-Then one day I actually fell into a tiny room in which a group of men sat making shoes.
-The workshop at fifty degrees heat was like a furnace.
+As I began spending more time between India and Pakistan I wanted to learn more about working conditions for people.
+In summer in 2009 I had time to explore the Old City.
+At that time it held many tiny manufacturers workshops but I spoke little Urdu and felt too shy to try to talk to the workers.
+One day however I actually fell into a tiny room in which a group of men were sitting and making shoes.
+It was summer and their workshop was like a furnace inside.

 Shoemakers of Hira Mandi will soon be a virtual tour.
 Please return